MarteXcoin-documentation/Documentation/introduction/information.rst

   and holds a Series 65 license.

 Exchange
-  The current price of one Dash compared to the price of other currencies, like the US dollar, Yen, Euro, or Bitcoin.
+  The current price of one MarteX compared to the price of other currencies, like the US dollar, Yen, Euro, or Bitcoin.
 Because most trading volume takes place on the BTC/DASH markets, price is often quoted in fractions of a bitcoin.
-For instance, the price of one Dash at the end of March 2017 was 0.08 (bitcoins per Dash).
-An excellent site for following the exchange rate of Dash is `CoinMarketCap
+An excellent site for following the exchange rate of MarteX is `CoinMarketCap
   <https://coinmarketcap.com/>`_.
 Businesses wishing to reduce the risk
   of holding a volatile digital currency can avoid that risk altogether by having a payment processor do an instant exchange at the time of